Creating segmented ads and connecting them to personalized post-click landing pages greatly improves your chances to increase advertising conversions.

 - The headline explains the UVP of the service — users will get “Game-changing cardio classes at home.”

 - The background video plays on a loop and showcases people working out on the Peloton bike and treadmill.

 - The two main CTA buttons help segment users into the ones who are interested in the bike and people interested in the treadmill.

 - There are three main offers highlighted on the homepage.
 Users can try a 30 day trial, they can book a spot to try out a Peloton workout equipment at a location near them, or they can go to a dedicated page for the bike or treadmill.

 - The page footer includes all the links users can access from the homepage to learn more about the service and how it will help them.

-Give people what they expect with personalized post-click experiences
+Give people what they expect with personalized post-click landing pages

-People who click an ad are already eager to get what you offer; so show them a relevant and personalized post-click experience to convert them.
+People who click an ad are already eager to get what you offer; so show them a relevant and personalized post-click landing page to convert them.
 They will appreciate the message match consistency and you will have the best chance at increasing advertising conversions.

-Get started creating unique post-click experiences and see how Instapage enables you to create 1:1 ad-to-page personalization with a Personalization demo today.
+Get started creating unique post-click landing pages and see how Instapage enables you to create 1:1 ad-to-page personalization with a Personalization demo today.